Here’s the composite decking pros and cons including what it is, its advantages and disadvantages, durability and the cost of composite decks.

 With pressure-treated wood dropping as low as $3 per square foot in some locations, it is no wonder some people are under the impression that all-wood decks are cheaper than composite decks.
 However, this just isn’t true.

 The labor to install decking will cost the same whether the decking is wood or composite (although labor costs do vary by location).
 Expect to pay between $15 and $35 per square foot for labor.
-You may find you save on labor costs because composite decking is easier and quicker to install.
+You may find you save on labor costs because these projects are easier and quicker to install.

-Two of the biggest companies that provide composite decking are Trex and Timbertech.
+Two of the biggest companies that provide this decking are Trex and Timbertech.
 Trex decking is generally a little less expensive to buy.
 See the differences between Trex vs. Timbertch decking here.

 While planning the creation of your deck you can use one of the deck design software programs that help you calculate the cost of materials.
 This may also help you get a better idea as to the amount materials you’ll need for the project.

-The only maintenance required for composite decking is regular gentle cleaning.
+The only maintenance required for composite boards is regular gentle cleaning.

 Composite decking should ideally be cleaned every six months, but luckily this is not a labor-intensive task.
 A regular garden hose will wet the surface of the decking.
 Baking soda and vinegar can be used as a cleaning solution and will loosen the grit and grime.